- Building Resources

 Roofing

-With an existing structure, have the roof repaired as soon as possible to prevent further deterioration.
-With additions, the roofing is completed early on for the same reason.
-Also, with the roof in place your other subs can work inside on other phases regardless of the weather.
-Your carpenter will repair any rotted or sagging roof framing and your roofing sub will then install new roofing or patch existing roofing per your specifications.
-Note: If there is to be chimney repair or a new chimney, and you are putting on new roofing, have the roofer leave undone an area adjacent to the chimney.
-This will prevent damage to the new material while the chimney work progresses.
+Your carpenter can repair any rotted or sagging roof framing and your roofing contractor will then install new roofing or patch existing roofing per your specifications.
+Note: If there is to be chimney repair or a new chimney, and you are putting on new roofing, have the roofer leave the shingles off adjacent to the chimney.
+This will prevent damage to the new roofing while any chimney work is done.
 Hold back 10 percent of the roofer’s contract amount until he can come back and finish this area after the chimney is completed.

 Electrical, Plumbing, Heat-A/C

 All your electrical, plumbing and HVAC should be completed at this time, prior to insulation of side walls.
-Note: Don’t change the pipes, unless you do not have good water pressure.
+Note: Don’t change the water supply pipes, unless you do not have good water pressure.
 You can change them later if necessary with little damage to existing walls.
 The same applies to electrical work.
 If existing electrical service is adequate for most of the house, don’t remove it unless you are doing a full gut.
 Of course, you can upgrade if added electrical demand will require it.
 Of course if it is deemed unsafe, remove it.

 Chimney

 Chimneys can now be added or repaired.
-Old chimneys, if they are structurally sound (see your inspection engineer’s report), should be relined with terra-cotta flue liners and new dampers, if this was deemed necessary when they were inspected.
+Old chimneys, if they are structurally sound (see your inspection engineer’s report), should be relined with terracotta flue liners and new dampers, if this was deemed necessary when they were inspected.
 This is faster and less expensive than completely rebuilding.

 Exterior Siding and Trim